TUDelftNAS/Delftvisor/design/design.md

   Send packet to tenant controller
 ```

 TODO Does it happen that a packet for a tenant generates a TTL PacketIn when arriving at the switch instead of on the dec-ttl actions?
-In that case the slice/tenant needs to be discovered looking the the PBB tag.
+In that case the slice/tenant needs to be discovered looking at the PBB tag or the port.

 The buffer-id maps do not need to be maintained since if the buffer doesn't exist anymore on the switch is the error message just forwarded back to the tenant.
 If a buffer-id would be re-used by a switch is the entry deleted from all virtual switches and does the PacketOut return an error from the Hypervisor.